Assyatier21/simple-cms-admin/README.md

 go mod tidy
 ```

-- Create `config` folder in root path, then create a file `connection.go` in that folder with the following contents:
+- Create `config` folder in root path, then create a file `connection.go` in that folder containing this following code:

 ```
 package config